Schwarzian derivative in higher-order Riccati equations: 4. Conclusion

-\section{3.
+respectively such that (\ref{eq32}) and (\ref{eq33}) indeed represent the third and fourth equations in the Riccati chain.

+\section{4.
 Conclusion}

-In the recent past Carillo et \cite{15} used the properties of Schwarzian derivative to obtain solutions of the second-order Riccati equation.
-In the present work we examine the connection between the Schwarzian derivative and higher-order equations in the Riccati chain.
-Broadly speaking, we achieve this by removing the $(n-1)$-th order derivative term from the $n$-th order linear differential equation associated with $n$-th order Riccati equation.
+In the present work we examined the connection between the Schwarzian derivative and higher-order equations in the Riccati chain.
+We achieved this by removing the $n$-th order derivative term from the $(n+1)$-th order linear differential equation associated with $n$-th order Riccati equation.
 About fifty years ago such a reduced equation was considered by Kim \cite{16} in order to look for some generalization of the Schwarzian derivative.
 We note that the generalized derivatives so obtained lead to highly complicated expressions for the coefficients of first- and zeroth-order derivative terms of a third-order equation.
 As opposed to this we derived a transparent method to demonstrate how the so-called traditional Schwarzian derivative enters into the higher-order equations of the Riccati Chain.

-1cm
+In the above context we also noted that there are three well known methods \cite{8a,r18,r19} to introduce higher-order Schwarzian derivatives.
+But we found it convenient to work with the definition of Schippers [8] and thus provided an approach to realize the equations in the Riccati chain using inductively generated hierarchy of higher-order Schwarzian derivatives.

+{\bf Acknowledgement}\\ One of the authors (GAS) would like to acknowledge funding from the `Science and Engineering Research Board, Govt. of India' through Grant No. CRG/2019/000737.
+0.5cm